Hamstring Workout: Build your lower foundation

 Standing band leg curl

 One way to utilize your resistance bands is to get a great hamstring workout.
 Place the door anchor of your resistance so it is about a foot off the floor.
 Place the band around your ankle or heel so it won’t roll up your leg (this might take a little playing around with the figure out).
-While holding onto a chair or wall for support, keeping a straight posture curl your leg back contracting the hamstring.
+While holding onto a chair or wall for support, keep a straight posture curl your leg back contracting the hamstring.
 It’s almost like you are trying to hit your butt with your heel!

 This is a great way to get a hamstring workout with only your body weight.
 Laying on a relatively smooth surface with your knees slightly flexed, curl the heel closer to you, sliding it on the floor (you can place a towel under your heel to make it slide easier).
 To increase the difficulty of this move, apply more pressure to the heel to make the contraction harder.